Common wisdom dictates that only men have an Adam’s apple. This, however, is quite clearly incorrect.

-- a reference to the biblical Adam.
+- A reference to the biblical Adam, made by God during the seven days of creation.
 Adam was the first man to walk the earth and the male love interest and garden-slave of Eve (the first woman).
 When Adam and Eve ate the forbidden fruit (a godly metaphor for mutual masturbation), Adam got some of the prohibited apple stuck in his throat (another metaphor).
 This lump grew into the laryngeal prominence, which was then named after Adam and the metaphorical apple that was stuck in his neck.

-Do Men and Women Have an Adam’s Apple?
+Do Both Men and Women Have an Adam’s Apple?

-Biologists and doctors agree that all adult humans, apart from some freaks, have an Adam’s apple.
+Biologists and doctors agree that all adult humans, apart from some freaks of nature, have an Adam’s apple.
 Therefore, we can safely say that both men and woman have an Adam’s apple.